nchah/freebase-mql/README.md

 > **Metaweb**

 > When Metaweb was getting started, there was graphd.
 It had a nigh-incomprehensible query language, GQL, that, the theory  went, was easy for machines to compile to.
-As a separate service, we ran MQL, which compiled user and client queries into GQL and parsed the result back out again into .
+As a separate service, we ran MQL, which compiled user and client queries into GQL and parsed the result back out again into MQL.
 For reference, I joined in early 2008.
 MQL is an approximately late 2006 into 2007 creation and the query language to graphd predates that a bit.

 > ...